HeapsIO/heaps-doc/HashLink.md

 ### Visual Studio

-If you're using Visual Studio, add the following line in your hxml file, and compile using `bin/game.sln`:
+If you're using Visual Studio, add the following line in your hxml file:

 ```hxml
 # use a Visual Studio template